-The following items are material for the 2020/21 Financial year.
-It should be noted, the most significant of these will be linked to C-19 which impacted services throughout the year.
+The following items are material for the 2020/21 financial year.
+It should be noted, the most significant of these will be linked to Covid-19 which impacted services throughout the year.

-1) Distribution of \pounds 28.899m of Grants to business through a variety of schemes which were fully supported the Government Department for Business, Energy and Industrial Strategy (BEIS).
+- 1) Distribution of £28.899m of Grants to business through a variety of schemes which were fully supported the Government Department for Business, Energy and Industrial Strategy (BEIS).
 These Grants were fully reimbursed by the Government.
-These grants were paid to 4,018 businesses

-2) Receipt of £1.255m of General Grant from the Department of Levelling Up Housing and Communities (DLUHC) to recompense Councils for trhe delivery of services during the Pandemic

-3) There was a significant reduction in Sales, Fees and Charges income due to the Pandemic.
+These grants were paid to 4,018 businesses - 2) Receipt of £1.255m of General Grant from the Department of Levelling Up Housing and Communities (DLUHC) to recompense Councils for the delivery of services during the Pandemic - 3) There was a significant reduction in Sales, Fees and Charges income due to the Pandemic.
 The Council was required to send monthly returns to DLUHC to enable them to understand the impact the pandemic was having on their delivery of services.
-The Council received £1.152m for lost sales, fees and charges income through the completion of these returns

-4) There has been an increase in the pension deficit from £48.4m to £52.6m.
+The Council received £1.152m for lost sales, fees and charges income through the completion of these returns - 4) There has been an increase in the pension deficit from £48.4m to £52.6m.
 Note 37 provides a detailed analysis of the pension changes.

-5) The Council have received S31Grant for non collection of Tax income during the 2020/21 financial year.
-This amounts to \pounds 4.6m.
-This figure was \pounds 6.2m higher at \pounds 10.8m, but the Council repaid \pounds 6.2m as a payment on account dutring 2021/22 and so the figure is treated as a Grant Creditor at year end.
+The Council received Section 31 Grant for non-collection of Tax income during the 2020/21 financial year.
+This amounts to £4.6m.
+This figure was £6.2m higher at £10.8m, but the Council repaid £6.2m as a payment on account during 2021/22 and so the figure is treated as a Grant Creditor at year end.